AbhimanyuAjudiya/globtera/README.md

     *   Users and organizations can sign up by providing their email, name, password, and other necessary details.
     *   A wallet address will be automatically generated using the Stellar SDK and stored in the database.
+    *   Dont't forget to store secret key provided while signing up keep it secure.
+    *   Also 10000 XLM will be automatically added to the wallet for simplicity.
 2.  **Login**:

     *   Users and organizations can login using their email and password to receive a JWT token for authentication.